COVID-19 Booster Shots: Mixing and Matching

-This week, the U.S. Food and Drug Administration (FDA) authorized booster shots of both Johnson & Johnson’s and Moderna’s COVID-19 vaccines, which means that all three FDA-approved vaccines, including Pfizer, are now approved for single booster doses.
-At the same time, the FDA also authorized the use of heterologous (“mix and match”) booster doses for these vaccines.
+Last fall, the FDA authorized the use of heterologous (“mix and match”) booster doses for these vaccines.
 This means that individuals who meet the current booster shot guidelines are not only able to get a booster regardless of what vaccine they initially received, but they may even be able to choose which booster they get.

-There are currently more than 190 million Americans fully vaccinated against COVID-19, which is nearly 60% of the total population.
-Although individuals who have not yet been vaccinated are at the highest risk for serious illness from COVID-19, those who were vaccinated more than six months ago, or those who fall into a high-risk category, are also at an increased risk as antibodies from their initial vaccine begin to wane.
+There are currently more than 222 million Americans fully vaccinated against COVID-19, which is nearly 68% of the total population.
+Nearly 105 million people have received one booster dose, and about 17 million people have received two.
+Although individuals who have not yet been vaccinated are at the highest risk for serious illness from COVID-19, those who were vaccinated more than six months ago, or those who fall into a high-risk category, are also at an increased risk, as antibodies from their initial vaccine begin to wane.

 So, what are antibodies and why are they helpful in protecting against viruses such as COVID-19?

 “Antibodies are essentially proteins made by the body that can be made in two different ways: either by vaccination or by becoming infected, with COVID-19 for example.
 Antibodies are really important because once they are produced by the body, they can help you fight off infection.
-We know that with vaccination, there is longer lasting and potentially stronger immunity than in those individuals who are relying on being infected with COVID,” says Leena Hamadeh, PharmD, BCPS, an infectious diseases pharmacotherapist coordinator at OSF HealthCare Little Company of Mary Medical Center in Evergreen Park, Illinois.
+We know that with vaccination, there is longer lasting and potentially stronger immunity than in those individuals who are relying on being infected with COVID,” says Leena Hamadeh, PharmD, BCPS, an OSF HealthCare infectious disease pharmacotherapist coordinator.

-Getting a booster shot for the COVID-19 vaccine is no different – and the goal of these boosters is to strengthen your immunity against the virus even more.
+Getting a booster shot for the COVID-19 vaccine is no different – and Hamadeh adds that the goal of these boosters is to strengthen your immunity against the virus even more.

 “The question is, can we boost our antibodies?
 And this is where the idea of boosters comes in to bring those antibody levels to a higher degree, especially since they wane over time.
 Hopefully with this higher degree of the antibodies, we can be more protected against COVID and against variants that are even more infectious, such as delta,” Hamadeh explains.

-A recent study published by the National Institutes of Health (NIH) on “mixing and matching” COVID-19 vaccines found that all of the combinations boosted antibody levels higher, increasing an individual’s immune response.
-The FDA has released specific guidelines on who is eligible for a booster shot that are based on which vaccine you initially received, and has determined that the known and potential benefits of the use of a single “mix and match” booster dose outweigh the known and potential risks of their use in eligible populations.
+A study published by the National Institutes of Health (NIH) on “mixing and matching” COVID-19 vaccines found that all of the combinations boosted antibody levels higher, increasing an individual’s immune response.
+The FDA has determined that the known and potential benefits of the use of a single “mix and match” booster dose outweigh the known and potential risks of their use in eligible populations.

 “We don’t know how long COVID is going to be around for.
 We know that immunity potentially wanes over time.
 And there are variants such as delta that can be more infectious.
 So the best way to really protect yourself is to look at the guidance, look at the data from the CDC and the FDA, and to certainly get vaccinated if you are not yet vaccinated.
 But if you are, you still want to continue to protect yourself – so please get boosted if you are eligible,” advises Hamadeh.